 Commission Meetings

-Residents are invited to attend monthly meetings of the City Commission.
-At the meetings you can voice your thoughts and concerns with regard to the community as well as observe how the meetings are conducted.
-Regular meetings are held the third Tuesday of each month beginning at 7 PM.
-They are held at City Hall in neighboring Plantation (2502 Hermitage Way, Louisville).
+Residents are invited to attend the City Commission's monthly meetings.
+At the meetings, you can voice your thoughts and concerns regarding the community and observe how the meetings are conducted.
+Regular meetings are held on the third Tuesday of each month beginning at 7 PM.
+They are held at John Knox Presbyterian Church in the Parlor Room.
 Note that called (special) meetings may be held on other days.
-For those meetings, advance notice will be provided and the purpose of the meeting will be stated.
+For those meetings, advance notice will be provided, and the purpose of the meeting will be stated.

 Residential Neighborhood

 The residential area, according to the most recent census, has a population of 959.
 Housing includes a mixture of apartments and single-family dwellings.
-The apartments are primarily on Kenlock Drive as well as Aylesbury Drive.
+The apartments are primarily on Kenlock Drive and Aylesbury Drive.
 Traditional, middle-class housing is spread throughout the entire city.

 Rolling Hills Plaza

-The retail area within the boundary of Rolling Hills is Rolling Hills Plaza.
+The retail area within the Rolling Hills boundary is Rolling Hills Plaza.
 This shopping center, though in existence for more than 60 years, has enjoyed a high occupancy rate from its early days up to today.
 Currently, the following businesses operate in the conveniently located shopping area.

 The City operates under the statutes of the Commonwealth of Kentucky and is guided by an elected Mayor and City Commission.
 The mayor serves a four-year term and the commissioners serve two-year terms.